justinedeo/fitcast-app/README.md

 Drag `firebaseConfig.ts` into:
 services/firebaseConfig.ts

-Drag `.env` into the root of the project:
+Drag `.env` into the root of the project
-.env

 The `.env` file should contain: